 An easy way for sighted users to align tracks with each other is to use the Time Shift Tool which is located at the top of the Audacity screen in the Tools Toolbar.

 To use the Time Shift Tool, click on the button so it appears to be depressed, or press its shortcut F5.
 If you wish to change its shortcut to something other than F5, you can do so on the Keyboard tab of Preferences.
 Then zoom in with CTRL + 1 (or CMND + 1 on a Mac) so you can make a more precise alignment.
 Click in the track you want to move with the left button of the mouse, hold the button down while dragging the track to your required position, then release the mouse button.

 Aligning tracks without a mouse - for visually impaired users

 Visually impaired users can use this Time Shifter plug-in to time-shift tracks without a mouse.
 This is one of a number of Nyquist plug-ins available for use in Audacity and works on both mono and stereo tracks.
 Instructions are given in Timeshif.TXT inside the zip folder.
 To install new plug-ins, place them in the "Plug-Ins" folder inside the Audacity installation folder.
 On Windows computers, your installation folder is usually under "Program Files".
-On Mac OS X, it is usually under "Applications".
+On Mac, it is usually under "Applications".
 Time shifter will appear in the Effect Menu underneath the separator after you restart Audacity.

 Marking align points